How much does a new boiler cost? Boiler Installation Cost & Price Guide

 The energy efficiency of your new boiler can be determined by the ERP rating.
 Older boilers were ranked on the Seasonal Efficiency of a Domestic Boiler in the UK (SEDBUK) scale, but in 2015 this was replaced.

-You also need to make sure that the new solution that you add to your home is compatible with the gas or electricity solutions you use; for example, if you use LPG gas, then you need to make sure that the boiler you choose is LPG compatible.
+You also need to check that the new solution that you add to your home is compatible with the gas or electricity solutions you use; for example, if you use LPG gas, then you need to ensure that the boiler you choose is LPG compatible.

 While functions and features, and the brand of boiler you choose will both affect the boiler costs that you pay, there are other factors to consider when trying to work out the cost of a boiler.